6eyFT/rickgpt/README.md

 ## Features

-1. `/rick`: Generates a random Rick Sanchez quote.
+1. `/rickquote`: Generates a random Rick Sanchez quote.
-2. `/rickrespond`: Responds to the last message in the channel as Rick Sanchez.
+2. `/rickrespond`: Responds to the last message in the channel as a drunk Rick Sanchez.
-3. `/rickopinion`: Asks Rick Sanchez for his opinion on a specific topic.
+3. `/rick`: Asks a drunk Rick Sanchez for his opinion on a specific topic.

 ## Setup